ManvithaRK/Metacrafters3/README.md

    - Burn tokens using the `burn` function.
    - Transfer tokens between addresses using the `transfer` function.
    -
-### Executing program
+### Executing the program

-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+To run this program use an online Solidity IDE such as remix wesite : Remix website at https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., avax3.sol).
-Copy and paste the following code into the file:
+Next after you are on the Remix website, create a new file with a .sol extension (e.g., avax3.sol) and save it.
+In the file you created copy paste the below code:

 ```solidity
 //SPDX-License-Identifier:MIT